 We seek to mitigate liquidity risk strategically and tactically.
 From a strategic perspective, we have acquired and built deposit gathering businesses and actively monitor our funding concentration.
 From a tactical perspective, we have accumulated a sizable liquidity reserve comprised of cash and cash equivalents, high-quality, unencumbered securities and committed collateralized credit lines.
 We also continue to maintain access to secured and unsecured debt markets through regular issuance.
-This combination of stable and diversified funding sources and our stockpile of liquidity reserves enable us to maintain confidence in our liquidity position.
+This combination of stable and diversified funding sources and our stockpile of liquidity reserves enable us to maintain confidence in our liquidity adequacy.

-For additional information on our risk framework and structure and organization of the Liquidity Risk Management function, see "MD&A-Risk Management" in our 2018 Form 10-K and Q3 2019 Form 10-Q.
+For additional information on our risk framework and structure and organization of the Liquidity Risk Management function, see "MD&A-Risk Management" in our 2019 Form 10-K.